arturguimaraes/frontend-challenge-streamflix/README.md

 ## Authentication

-To use the application, click here and type "supersecret" in the password field.
+To use this application, click here and type "supersecret" in the password field.

 ## Features